National No Dirty Dishes Day (May 18)

 Related Holidays

-• National Pizza Party Day (Third Friday in May) – This is a built-in excuse to eat pizza straight from the box.
-No plates, no forks, and no post-party mess—just greasy fingers and happy memories.
+- National Pizza Party Day (Third Friday in May) – pizza straight from the box, no plates, no forks, no mess.
+Lands in the same week and operates on the same logic.

 Pin it!